okd-project/okd-release-pipeline/base/tekton.dev/tasks/docs/get-github-access-token.md

           value: '<YOUR GIT HUB APP INSTALLATION ID HERE>'
         - name: githubapp-secret-name
           value: <YOUR SECRET NAME WHERE THE PRIVATE KEY IS STORED>
-        - name: githubapp-secret-key
-          value: <THE NAME OF THE SECRET FIELD WHERE THE PRIVATE KEY IS STORED>
       taskRef:
         kind: Task
         name: get-github-access-token